 On average, Canadian motorists idle their vehicles five to ten minutes a day.
-This isn’t just in your driveway.
-This includes time at red lights, train crossings, and such.
+This time isn’t just in your driveway, but also includes time at red lights, train crossings, and such.
 Idling wastes fuel, damages engine components, impacts air quality, and contributes to climate change.
 Idling hits you in the pocketbook, too.

 With fuel injected engines, ten seconds of idling burns more fuel than restarting your engine.

 Tailpipe emissions include massive amounts of carbon dioxide (CO2) and nitrogen oxides (NOx).
 The former is responsible for over 60% of the enhanced greenhouse effect, causing climate change.
 NOx is 200-300 times more effective than CO2 in greenhouse warming and is a major component of smog.
 See more on our Tailpipe emissions page.

 If every driver of a light-duty vehicle in Canada avoided idling for just five minutes, we could prevent more than 6,000 tonnes of CO2 from entering the atmosphere every year.

 Why do we idle?

 We often idle because we’re waiting.
 Waiting for friends and family.
 Waiting for the last car of the train.
 Waiting for drive-thru service.
 Waiting for the vehicle to warm up or cool off.
 We’re not going anywhere, but the engine is still running, generating harmful emissions.
 Let’s shut it off!